Pipeline outage causes U.S. gasoline supply crunch, panic buying | Headlines

 The company said it is making progress and hopes to restart a substantial portion of operations by week's end.
 The company said it has taken delivery of an additional 2 million barrels from refineries for deployment upon restart.
 "Markets experiencing supply constraints and/or not serviced by other fuel delivery systems are being prioritized," Colonial said in a statement.

 The outage, which has underscored the vulnerability of vital U.S. infrastructure to cyberattacks, has already started to hurt.
-Over 20% of metro Atlanta gas stations are without gasoline, tracking firm GasBuddy said, adding that about 7.5% of gas stations in Virginia and 5% in North Carolina had no fuel on Tuesday as demand jumped 20%.
-Unleaded gas prices, meanwhile, neared an average $2.99 a gallon, its highest price since November 2014, the American Automobile Association said.
+In metro Atlanta, 30% of gas stations are without gasoline, tracking firm GasBuddy said.
+In Raleigh, North Carolina, 31% of gas stations had no fuel on Tuesday.
+Unleaded gas prices, meanwhile, hit an average $2.99 a gallon, its highest price since November 2014, the American Automobile Association said.

 Colonial said it made recent deliveries to parts of Georgia, South Carolina, North Carolina, Maryland and New Jersey.
 In an effort to ease the strain on consumers, Georgia suspended sales tax on gas until Saturday, and North Carolina declared an emergency.
 The federal government, meanwhile, has loosened rules to make it easier for suppliers to refill storage, including lifting seasonal anti-smog requirements for gasoline and allowing fuel truckers to work longer hours.